We can advise your business on a wide range of employment matters.

 Employment contracts should take into account any action or future action of employees - something that most business owners might not consider at the outset.
 Employment contracts will often include restrictive covenants such as non-solicitation, confidentiality and non-competition.

-A compromise agreement is a legally binding agreement made on termination of employment.
+A settlement agreement is a legally binding agreement made on termination of employment.
 We are able to act for both employers and employees.

-In order for a compromise agreement to be legally binding, the employee must take independent legal advice.
-Compromise agreements usually include an offer of an ex gratia payment by the employer which may be tax free up to £30,000.
+In order for a settlement agreement to be legally binding, the employee must take independent legal advice.
+Settlement agreements usually include an offer of an ex gratia payment by the employer which may be tax free up to £30,000.
 In return, the employee agrees not to pursue any claims against the employer.